Joserra13/automated-aquarium/docs/hack-servo.md

 ## How can I hack it?

-1. Disassemble servo
+1. Disassemble servo.

-2. Remove the ending part of the gear shown below
+2. Remove the ending part of the gear shown below:

     ![hack-servo](./graphics/remove-stop-servo.png)